LighghtEeloo/flow.er/memo.md

 - [x] Delayed deletion (with safe-lock).
 - [ ] No double backspace && no force delete.
 - [x] New cube as root / orphan.
 What to show on startup?
-- [ ] NodeRef should be updated if node altered.
+- [x] NodeRef should be updated if node altered.
+- [ ] Refresh CubeModel if changed outside.